zh54321/hashcat_rule_gen/README.md

 The script reads the content of the file with the correct Hashcat rule syntax and generates various combinations.

 **Example Content:**
-File in the content of the file with the correct Hashcat rule syntax.
+Use input files with the correct Hashcat rule syntax.
 Example:
 - `prefix.txt`: `c`
 - `numbers_append.txt`: `$1`
 - `numbers_prepend.txt`: `^1`